 It is with this understanding that a digital cash management platform like Versa was created – to make saving and investing accessible for everyone.

-With Versa, you can invest from as low as RM 1 and earn daily interest up to 2.4% p.a*, which gives a potentially higher return than Fixed Deposits.
+With Versa, you can invest from as low as RM 1 and earn monthly returns, which gives a potentially higher returns than Fixed Deposits.
 Versa invests in a money market fund (MMF) called Affin Hwang Enhanced Deposit Fund.
 It only invests in short term deposits, hence making it safe and low risk.
 You can also withdraw your money anytime and still earn daily interest based on your balance and the duration you put your money for.